se-edu/se-book/architecture/architecturalStyles/transactionProcessing/what/outcomes.md

-* <span id="outcome-explain">:trophy: Can identify transaction processing architectural style :one:</span>
+:trophy: Can identify transaction processing architectural style :one: